 Hammer created his most well-known and beautiful typeface while at Wells, the famous American Uncial.
 Designed in the early 1940's, the type embodied thirty years of scholarly research and technical practice.
 Hammer's uncial was not (and was not meant to be) a true copy of historic forms, but instead a dynamic hybrid of roman and blackletter, suited to the requirements of modern literature.

-After Hammer's departure, the Wells College Press became dormant for forty-five years.
-Then in 1993, as the result of serendipity, coincidence, or, as Hammer would certainly have believed, Providence, the Wells College Press returned to life as part of a newly-born Book Arts Center.
-In a conversation with Head Librarian Jeri Vargo, Class of 1970, Robert Doherty, who had known Hammer in Kentucky, offered to re-establish the Wells College Press.
+After Hammer's departure, the Wells College Press became dormant for 45 years.
+Then, in 1993, as the result of serendipity, coincidence or, as Hammer would certainly have believed, Providence, the Wells College Press returned to life as part of a newly-born Book Arts Center.
+In a conversation with head librarian Jeri Vargo, Class of 1970, Robert Doherty — who had known Hammer in Kentucky — offered to re-establish the Wells College Press.
 At the same time, two prominent Wells alumnae, Jane Webster Pearce, Class of 1932, and Susan Garretson Swartzburg, Class of 1960, made it clear to members of the Wells administration that they were eager to play an active role in helping to set up a Book Arts Center.

 In 1993, with the re-establishment of the Wells College Press, Pearce did just that.
 Her gift included nipping presses, books, flat files, fine leathers & papers, and an important collection of finishing tools.
 Initially named the Class of '32 Bindery, the bindery was renamed the Jane Webster Pearce '32 Bindery, in honor of its founder and primary donor, in May 2002.

-Susan Garretson Swartzburg, Assistant Librarian for Collection Management and Preservation Specialist at Rutgers University, was a woman with a vision, and that vision was of a Book Arts Center at Wells.
-It was she who did the footwork required for such a vision to become a reality: developing contacts, raising funds, organizing events, finding speakers.
-Working closely with Robert J. Doherty, Wells Librarian Jeri Vargo, and Wells English Professor & poet Bruce Bennett, Swartzburg helped to organize the components that became the Book Arts Center: the re-established Wells College Press and the Class of '32 Bindery.
+Susan Garretson Swartzburg, assistant librarian for collection management and preservation specialist at Rutgers University, was a woman with a vision, and that vision was of a Book Arts Center at Wells.
+It was she who did the footwork required for such a vision to become a reality: developing contacts, raising funds, organizing events and finding speakers.
+Working closely with Robert J. Doherty, Wells Librarian Jeri Vargo, and Wells English professor and poet Bruce Bennett, Swartzburg helped to organize the components that became the Book Arts Center: the re-established Wells College Press and the Class of '32 Bindery.
 She served on the Book Arts Board and established a biannual book arts lecture series in memory of her father.
 After an unexpected illness, Susan Garretson Swartzburg died in 1996, leaving the Book Arts Center without one of its most important founders and supporters.
-She is remembered in every step the Center makes, and the lecture series she established has been renamed in her honor.
-Fall 2008 marks the 28th Susan Garretson Swartzburg '60 Memorial Book Arts Lecture.
+She is remembered in every step the center makes, and the lecture series she established has been renamed in her honor.
+Fall 2018 marked the 46th Susan Garretson Swartzburg '60 Memorial Book Arts Lecture.

 The Book Arts Center has always been fortunate to have Robert J. Doherty, printer, photographer, and art collector, as advisor and benefactor.
 To name a few of his services: Doherty contributed a large library of books on printing and art; a varied collection of printing equipment old and new; valuable specimens of type; and many hours of his time organizing the Book Arts Board and facilities.
 His innumerable contacts included the printer Robert Greenlee, proprietor of the Gay Nineties Press.
 Mr. Greenlee's magnificent collection of 19th century type and ornaments was matched only by his knowledge and enthusiasm of the period.
 Doherty and Greenlee corresponded for many years, and upon Mr. Greenlee's death, his widow Eloise gave the Gay Nineties type collection to the Wells Book Arts Center.

 One of Doherty's most important ideas was the creation of the Victor Hammer Fellowship, which brings a talented young book artist to Wells for a two-year appointment.
-The Fellow teaches one or two classes a semester, prints broadsides for the Visiting Writers Series, develops curriculum, organizes events, and enjoys an apprenticeship at the Press and Letterfoundry of Michael and Winifred Bixler.
+The Victor Hammer Fellow teaches one or two classes a semester, prints broadsides for the Visiting Writers Series, develops curriculum, organizes events and enjoys an apprenticeship at the Press and Letterfoundry of Michael and Winifred Bixler.

 The Book Arts Center owes a debt of gratitude to Michael Bixler.
 The Press and Letterfoundry of Michael and Winifred Bixler, located in Skaneateles, New York, has provided the important apprenticeship opportunity for the Victor Hammer Fellow since the inception of the fellowship in 1998.
-Michael has cast many thousands of pounds of type for the Center over the years, and also brings his expertise in design, printing, press repair and long-term planning to the Center.
-He has been on the faculty, teaching BKRT 120, Letterpress Printing, since 2004.
+Michael has cast many thousands of pounds of type for the center over the years, and also brings his expertise in design, printing, press repair and long-term planning to the Center.
+He has been on the faculty, teaching Letterpress Printing starting in 2004, and continues to provide teaching support for special projects, the Summer Institute and occasional special-topics classes.